KrisIsbrandt/driver-project/README.md

 ## Description
 Portofilo project realized to learn more Java Web Application development.

-The goal of the project is to create a REST API for storing articles and images in locally or in cloud server (here AWS client).
+The goal of the project is to create a REST API for storing articles (title and body) and images (assets) in locally or in cloud server (here AWS client).
 The project has been extended with a client application.

 ## Technology used